The University reviews each student's academic progress. A student's academic standing is determined by the cumulative grade point average (G.P.A.).

 Students on academic probation are limited to a maximum of 13 credit hours.
-Freshmen and sophomores placed on probation by the Academic Policies Committee will be required to meet with a designated contact person in the Learning Center to develop an academic plan constructed to improve their cumulative G.P.A.
-Juniors and seniors will be subject to policies developed by their department.
+Freshmen and Sophomores placed on probation by the Academic Policies Committee will be required to meet with a designated contact person in the Success Center to develop an academic plan constructed to improve their cumulative G.P.A.
+Juniors and Seniors will be subject to policies developed by their department.
 Failure to make these contacts may result in dismissal or mandatory leave of absence following review by the academic policies committee.
-No student who has been placed on a mandatory leave of absence will be permitted to take courses on a non-matriculated basis during the term of the leave.
+No student who has been placed on a mandatory leave of absence will be permitted to take courses on a non-matriculated basis at DYU during the term of the leave.

 All students on probation are required to meet with their primary academic advisor several times throughout the semester(s) which they are on probation.